citizenfish/locaria/docs/getting_started.md

 - api - Install all the infrastructure into AWS
 - sql - Run the sql required to create the schemas and functions
-- scrape - Install the web scaper in lambda/cloudwatch
+- scrape - Install the web scraper in lambda/cloudwatch
 - web - Install the web frontend